awsdocs/aws-storagegateway-user-guide/doc_source/getting-ip-address.md

 1. In the navigation pane, choose **Instances**, and then select the EC2 instance that your gateway is deployed on\.

 1. Choose the **Description** tab at the bottom, and then note the **Elastic IP** value\.
 You use this elastic IP address to connect to the gateway\.
-Return to the AWS Storage Gateway console and type in the elastic IP address\.
+Return to the Storage Gateway console and type in the elastic IP address\.

 1. After your gateway is activated, choose the gateway that you just activated, and then choose the **VTL devices** tab in the bottom panel\.